Maxine Feibelman: Distinct stage costume style

-Elton John credited Feibelman, as his band's seamstress, with starting him on the road toward his distinct stage-costume style.
+Elton John credited Feibelman, as his band's seamstress, with starting him on the road toward his distinctive stage-costume style.
 In 1973, John told an interviewer: "Maxine had gone out and said [imitating Maxine], 'Oooh, I've found these mauve tights, I bet you wouldn't wear them onstage.'"
-John later explained that Feibelman gave him a "Fillmore West T-shirt, which was mauve, purple ... and a pair of mauve tights", which he wore with "silver boots with stars" and flew "horizontal through the air" because "Maxine had dared [him]."
+John later explained that Feibelman gave him a "Fillmore West T-shirt, which was mauve, purple ... and a pair of mauve tights", which he wore with "silver boots with stars" and flew "horizontal through the air" because "Maxine had dared [him]".